elastic/rally/docs/adding_tracks.rst

 .. note::

-    Please remember about index and mapping types usage in ''index.json'' and ''track.json'' in Elasticsearch prior 7.0.0 as specified in notes above.
+    Please remember about index and mapping types usage in ``index.json`` and ``track.json`` in Elasticsearch prior to 7.0.0 as specified in notes above.

 If you need more control, you need to implement a class.
 Below is the implementation of the same parameter source as a class::